 Adult saw-toothed grain beetles are brown and have an elongated, flattened body.
 They are winged but are never seen flying.
-Adults grow to be about 1/8th of an inch in length.
-They have distinctive rows of saw-like teeth that are located on the segment of their body just behind their head.
+Adults grow to be about 1/8 of an inch in length.
+They have distinctive rows of saw-like teeth that are located on the segment of their body just behind the head.
 Their worm-like larvae are off-white and are shorter in length than the adults.

 Where are saw-toothed grain beetles found?

 Saw-toothed grain beetles infest broken grains (they do not infest whole grains).
 An infestation usually originates at packaging or storage facilities.
 These beetles (adult or larvae) usually enter homes in products purchased from stores that are already infested.
 Their flat bodies allow them to easily infest broken grain kernels and food packages.

 Saw-toothed grain beetles are a common pest inside homes because they feed on a variety of dry goods that are stored in kitchens and pantries such as breads, cereal, flour, dry pasta, dried meats, candy, sugar, dried fruits, nuts, and tobacco.